facebook

 For more information you can contact Dr. CJ Chung, Professor, Math & Computer Science Department, College of Arts & Sciences at cchung@ltu.edu.

-Eight college students from around the country will spend eight weeks from May 22 - July 16, 2024 at Lawrence Technological University in Southfield to develop computer programs for self-driving cars.
+Eight college students from around the country will spend eight weeks during the summer at Lawrence Technological University in Southfield to develop computer programs for self-driving cars.

 REU2022finalDay_wide_resize